Plantar Fasciitis & Foot Pain Treatment in Annapolis, MD

 Normally, plantar fascia ligaments act as shock absorbers by supporting the arch of the foot.
 By placing too much pressure on your foot, it’s possible to damage and tear these ligaments, causing inflammation, stiffness, and heel pain.

 Patients who are overweight, obese, or pregnant tend to have a greater chance of developing plantar fasciitis.
-Long-distance runners are also at risk.
+Long-distance runners or having an occupation that requires standing for long periods of time are also at greater risk.
 Additionally, foot mechanics can play a role in plantar fasciitis.

 Being flat-footed or having a high-arch can put added stress on the ligaments.
 Typically, this condition is most common in active men and women between the ages of 40 and 70.

 Other Common Causes & Symptoms of Foot Pain

 Heel Spur is caused by strain to the tissues of the foot, especially the plantar fascia, resulting in calcium deposits.
 Sometimes the heel spur will cause pain where the plantar fascia attaches to the heel bone and sometimes it will not.
 Excessive stress to the feet, long periods of standing or running, obesity, and poor footwear can all cause heel spurs to form.

 Metatarsalgia is another type of overuse injury but unlike a heel spur or plantar fasciitis, pain will be located in the ball of the foot and a person can also experience numbness and tingling.
 Inflammation of the metatarsals caused by repetitive stress like running, jumping, ill-fitting shoes or poor foot biomechanics, can all lead to metatarsalgia.